raichalvarghese/simple-webapp/README.md

 # simple-webapp

-his is a simple web application using Python Flask and MySQL database.
+This is a simple web application using Python Flask and MySQL database.
 This is used in the demonstration of development of Ansible Playbooks.

 Below are the steps required to get this working on a base linux system.